jhett12321/EventTrackerDocs/source/includes/_events.md

 }
 ```

-#### ExperienceEarned (Census: GainExperience)
+"A continent has been unlocked."

-"A player has gained experience.
-Match experience_id with http://census.daybreakgames.com/get/ps2/experience to find out what they did.
-Field other_id may refer to another player, or a vehicle, etc."
+### ExperienceEarned (Census: GainExperience)

-> Subscription Options
+> ExperienceEarned - Subscription Options

 ```json
 {